rdk/p2rank/misc/tutorials/hyperparameter-optimization-tutorial.md

 # (Hyper-)parameter optimization

 P2Rank has routines for optimizing arbitrary parameters with Grid and Bayesian optimization.

-Note: Here by hyper-parameters we mean actual hyper-parameters of the machine learning models (eg. number of trees in RF) but also any arbitrary parameter ot the whole algorithm.
+Note: here by hyper-parameters we mean actual hyper-parameters of the machine learning models (eg. number of trees in RF) but also any arbitrary parameter ot the whole algorithm.

-Grid optimization:
+**Grid optimization**:
 * generates plots for all stats
 * gives better overview of objective landscapes (and relationships of different objectives/metrics by comparing plots)
 * sensible for optimizing up to 2 parameters simultaneously

-Bayesian optimization:
+**Bayesian optimization**:
 * more efficient
 * allows to feasibly optimize multiple (6+) parameters simultaneously
 * see https://doi.org/10.1109/BIBM.2017.8218024